 - 14% reported that a patient submitted a written complaint about their personal characteristics.

-Furthermore, another study, conducted at University of California, San Francisco, School of Medicine (UCSF) found similar cases of biased patients mistreating doctors.
-The study, published in JAMA Network in October, 2019, shows biased behavior ranging from “patient refusal of care and explicit racist, sexist, or homophobic remarks to belittling compliments or jokes“.
+Furthermore, another study, conducted at UCSF School of Medicine found similar cases of biased patients mistreating doctors.
+The study shows biased behavior ranging from “patient refusal of care and explicit racist, sexist, or homophobic remarks to belittling compliments or jokes“.